Metal Tested Collagen Peptide Alternatives

 This was from a 2017 filing which addressed four products.

-• Vital Proteins Grass Fed Pasture Raised Collagen Whey Cocoa & Coconut Water (lead, cadmium),
+• Vital Proteins Grass Fed Collagen Pasture Raised Whey Cocoa & Coconut Water (lead, cadmium),

 • Vital Proteins Collagen Veggie Blend (lead, cadmium),